We hear a lot today about fake news in America. But what about “fake journalists?”

-As I recall after six months several hundred people are still languishing in various prisons for breaking and entering the U.S. Capitol Building on January 6, 2021–and most have yet to be charged or prosecuted.
+As I recall, after some two years, several hundred people are still languishing in various prisons for breaking and entering the U.S. Capitol Building on January 6, 2021–and most have yet to be charged or prosecuted.

 Essentially, the MCA completely eliminates the constitutional due process right of habeas corpus for detainees at Guantánamo Bay and elsewhere–including those federal facilities where many of the January 6 protestors are being held.
 It allows our government to continue to hold hundreds of prisoners for more than five years without charges, with no end in sight.

-Does this sound like the America where you are innocent until proven guilty and where you are entitled to a fair and speedy trial?
+Does this sound like America, where you are innocent until proven guilty and where you are entitled to a fair and speedy trial?

 Our nation’s founders considered habeas corpus essential to our basic rights and enshrined it in the Constitution.
 Article I, Section 9 of the Constitution states, “The privilege of the Writ of Habeas Corpus shall not be suspended, unless when in Cases of Rebellion or Invasion the public Safety may require it.”

 Calling what happened on January 6 in the U.S. Capitol a “rebellion” is a stretch.
-I would call the rioting, looting, burning, and attacking of government buildings last summer in cities like Minneapolis, Seattle, New York, and Portland more of a rebellion than the unarmed protestors who unlawfully entered the Capitol Building.
+I would call the rioting, looting, burning, and attacking of government buildings in the summer of 2020 in cities like Minneapolis, Seattle, New York, and Portland more of a rebellion than the unarmed protestors who unlawfully entered the Capitol Building.

 In all cases, you had mobs of angry people convinced they had a right to do what they did.
-Why then, did the full force of American law come down only on those who invaded the Capitol and not those who held entire city blocks in Seattle and Portland hostage?
+Why, then, did the full force of American law come down only on those who invaded the Capitol and not those who held entire city blocks in Seattle and Portland, hostage, burned federal buildings, ripped down statues, and defaced monuments?
 Why aren’t members of Black Lives Matter and Antifa sitting behind bars?

 Because, like the “brown shirts” of Nazi Germany in the 1920s and 1930s, BLM and Antifa are the street fighters of the Democrat Party.
-They attack and beat political opponents without legal consequence, just as the brown-shirted “Sturmabteilung” (S.A.) did in Nazi Germany.
+They are allowed to attack and beat political opponents without legal consequence, just as the brown-shirted “Sturmabteilung” (S.A.) did in Nazi Germany.